gbuckinx/VitoSpiritSummerSchool2026/README.md

-# `fenics-binder`: A repository to launch FEniCS within Binder
+# `fenics2019binder`: A repository to launch FEniCS within Binder

 ## Click on the Binder badge to launch